 The currently untitled spin-off series (for my two cents, I’d call it North of the Wall) will follow Jon Snow’s exploits after the events of Game of Thrones.

-It is therefore likely to be set in the extreme north of the lands beyond the wall - or where the wall used to be before it was destroyed by the Night King.
+Otherwise, the series is likely to be set in the extreme north of the lands beyond the wall - or where the wall used to be, before it was destroyed by the Night King.